joubbi/backup_scalance/README.md

 # backup_scalance

-__DO NOT USE THIS SCRIPT!__ _(and reconsider using Siemens Scalance switches)_
+__DO NOT USE THIS SCRIPT!__ _(and reconsider using Siemens Scalance switches at all)_

 _There is a bug (or maybe a feature?) that reboots any Scalance switch when logging in with SSH and issuing commands interactively.
-Siemes support is informed about this.
-They have confirmed the problem, but not fixed the problem to my knowledge._
+Siemes technical support is informed about this.
+They have confirmed the problem, but not fixed it to my knowledge._

 This is a script for backing up Siemens Scalamce switches.